Computer Science Honours takes one year full-time or two years part-time of study.

 Students who have graduated with a three year computer science degree from the University of NSW or another university can apply for admission to honours.
 Normally, students are expected to have attained an overall weighted average mark (WAM) of 65 to qualify for entry to the honours year.
 Students who do not meet this expectation may be admitted in special circumstances.

 In certain circumstances it may be possible to apply for admission into honours before you have completed third year, please contact the student office if you need to request this option.
 If you are admitted early, you must maintain a 65 average or you will be put back into the computer science major study plan.

 Students that have graduated with a three year Computer Science degree from another university may apply for entry into the honours year through UNSW Admissions.
-For more information on how to apply to UNSW for the first time, please refer to here.

 The goals of the program are to:

 - Provide advanced training in computer science to enable graduates to competently undertake sophisticated computing tasks in industry and commerce.

 - Provide investigative academic training in preparation for undertaking postgraduate research, through Masters and PhD programs.

 In attaining these goals the following objectives are considered important: